Oh the joys of cheaper drinks in the early evening — a.k.a. happy hour.

 For more information on happy hour at Reforma, visit reformatucson.com.

-They also house terrific happy hour specials.
+They also have terrific happy hour specials.
 In the dining room, from 3 to 6 p.m.
-Monday through Friday, they offer $1 off all beers, $5 house wines, $1 off house cocktails, and $7 mini pizzas.
+Monday through Friday, they offer $1 off all beers, $6 house wines, $1 off house cocktails, and $7 mini pizzas.

-Beneath Reilly, at Tough Luck Club, happy hour is from Monday to Friday, 5 to 7 p.m., and a reverse happy hour from 10 p.m. to midnight, and all day Sunday (with $6 cocktails).
+Beneath Reilly at Tough Luck Club, happy hour is Monday through Saturday, 5 – 7 p.m. and a reverse happy hour Monday through Thursday 10 p.m. to midnight as well as Friday and Saturday from midnight to 2 a.m. (with $6 cocktails).

 In addition to serving organic pizza, pasta, and salad, Renee’s Organic Oven offers happy hour all day on Tuesday and Sunday, and from 4 p.m. to 6 p.m. every other day of the week.